faizaanalibaig/Skin-Disorder-Prediction-ML/Project Analysis report, LLD.md

 - GridSearchCV for tuning the Random Forest model was time-consuming; hence, RandomizedSearchCV was employed for faster parameter optimization.

 6. Conclusion:
-After conducting a thorough analysis of various machine learning models, it was determined that the Random Forest model with hyperparameter tuning provides the best performance for production use.
+After conducting a thorough analysis of various machine-learning models, It was determined that the Random Forest model with hyperparameter tuning provides the best performance for production use.
 Both Naive Bayes and Random Forest with Hyperparameter tuning showed similar accuracy and F1-score on the test data, but the Random Forest model's higher training score and better generalization made it the preferred choice.